proyecto26/TheJobInterviewGuide/CODING_QUESTIONS.md

 - What is the expected type of input values?
 - Is it ok to return just integers?

-## Solutions
-- Can I try that approach?

 ## Remember
 - Are there any details I need?
 - Are there any restrictions?